MineoGames/MineoGames.github.io/_posts/2017-08-08-DUNGBEETLE-S-3.md

 Access the game page for [more info](http://www.mineogames.com/games/dung-beetle/)

-Be informed regularly of all the news about our games.
+**Subscribe to the newsletter to receive news like this directly in your inbox. 💌**

 {% include en/subscribe-form.html title="Subscribe to the newsletter" %}